Catholic Church and HIV/AIDS: Priests with AIDS

 In the 1980s, dioceses in the United States varied in how they responded to clergy with AIDS.
 Some were compassionate while others ostracized those infected.
 There was no national policy on how to handle priests with AIDS at the time, but a spokesman for the bishops' conference said the church should not be punitive but rather provide them with the same care and support as any other sick person.
 In 1998, evidence suggested that the vast majority of priests with AIDS were treated with dignity and provided ample medical care.
 In 2005, most dioceses offered health care and housing to priests with AIDS until their deaths.
 There is no global policy on how to handle priests with AIDS.

 By 1987, at least 12 of the 57,000 priests in the United States had died of AIDS.
 By 2001, over 300 priests had died of AIDS.
 In 2000, the Kansas City Star released a three-part report that claimed priests were dying of AIDS at a rate four times greater than the general population.
 The report gained widespread coverage in the media, but the study was criticized as being unrepresentative and having "little, if any, real value".
 The total number of priests who have or have died of AIDS is unknown, partly due to their desire to keep their diagnoses confidential, and estimates vary widely.

 Many priests acquired the disease by having sex with other men.
 Others became infected while working as missionaries in parts of the world with poor health practices and systems.
 In the past, seminaries did not teach anything to seminarians how to handle their sexuality.
 This was, according to Auxiliary Bishop Thomas Gumbleton, a "failure on the part of the church" that led to priests dealing with it in unhealthy ways.
 A 1972 report found that most a large majority of priests did not have a healthy sexual identity and were psychologically underdeveloped.
 Many dioceses and religious orders now require applicants to take an HIV test before being admitted as a seminarian.

 One of the first priests to gain widespread attention because of his AIDS status was Michael R. Peterson.
 The month before he died, Peterson and his bishop, James Hickey, sent a letter to every diocese and religious superior in the United States.
 Peterson said that by coming forward he hoped to gain compassion and understanding for himself and others with AIDS.
 Hickey said Peterson's diagnosis was a call to reach out with compassion to others with the disease.

+The first (and perhaps only) Catholic bishop publicly known to have died of AIDS was Auxiliary Bishop Emerson John Moore of New York in 1995.